 There are so many ways to eat this simple paleo granola!
-You aren’t just limited to one way to eat this, which is why I love it so much.
-Here are a few things I like to eat with paleo granola:
+Here are a few things I like to eat with paleo granola

-- on top of a banana with cashew butter
+- On top of a banana with cashew butter (the best healthy snack!)

 The best way to store paleo granola is in an air tight container.
 We use Weck Jars and absolutely love them.
 Keep it in a cool dry place for up to one month.
 You can also freeze it in the sam container for up to three months.